gan-caleb/tiff-to-jpeg-opencv/README.md

-# TIFF to JPEG Converter using OpenCV
+# TIFF to JPEG Converter with OpenCV

-This tool converts 16-bit TIFF images (like those from Time-of-Flight (ToF) depth and amplitude sensors) into 8-bit JPEG images using OpenCV.
+This script converts 16-bit TIFF images (like those from Time-of-Flight (ToF) depth and amplitude sensors) into 8-bit JPEG images using OpenCV.
 It automatically normalizes and optionally rotates the image.

 | Type | Before | After
 | --- | --- | ---